 4. Schedule Yearly Teeth Cleanings

 It’s important to go to the dentist every six months to a year to get checked for gum damage, gingivitis, or early signs of periodontal disease.
-Your dentist can check for gums that are tender, inflamed, red, or swollen and help to reverse any early damage before the symptoms become more serious.
+Your general dentistry specialist can check for gums that are tender, inflamed, red, or swollen and help to reverse any early damage before the symptoms become more serious.

 Professional teeth cleanings are the only way to remove tartar from your teeth, as well as get rid of plaque you may have missed while brushing or flossing.
 Teeth cleanings can reverse gingivitis, so it’s essential to see your dentist if you’re experiencing swollen or bleeding gums, persistent bad breath, loose teeth, receding gums, or pus pockets between your teeth and gums.